Telescope House May 2022 Sky Guide

 Uranus and Neptune

-Uranus and Neptune, relative positions at sunrise, 15th May.
+Uranus at Superior Conjunction, 5th May.
 Image created with SkySafari 5 for Mac OS X, ©2010-2016 Simulation Curriculum Corp., skysafariastronomy.com.

 Reaching their upper range of activity between the 4th-6th May, the Eta Aquariids meteor shower peaks on the night of May 5th this year.
-While the zenith hourly rate of this shower - around 30-40 at maximum, this year - is not as high as some of the major annual showers, this event would be worth staying up for (or at least attempting to record photographically), where it not for the pernicious influence of the Moon, the perennial upsetter of meteor shower observation, which will be at narrow crescent phase and will have set in the evening, long before the radiant of the shower rises.
+While the zenith hourly rate of this shower - around 30-40 at maximum, this year - is not as high as some of the major annual showers, this event is worth staying up for (or attempting to record photographically), as the Moon, the perennial menace of meteor shower observation, will be at narrow crescent phase and will have set in the evening, long before the radiant of the shower rises.
 As meteors from any radiant can be seen in any part of the sky, observers do not have to solely concentrate on the part of the sky the radiant is located in to catch some decent meteor activity.
-As such, one could try starting off observations or photography before 4am when the Moon rises.
-This probably cuts the potential for observable meteors by a factor of 50% or very likely more, but this year will probably be a better strategy than waiting until later when the radiant has risen.
-As the radiant rises so late, it is often commented that the Eta Aquarius are better seen in the southern hemisphere, but those in the northern hemisphere should still try and catch a few meteors, if possible.
+However, as the radiant rises so late, it is often commented that the Eta Aquarius are better seen in the southern hemisphere, but those in the northern hemisphere should still try and catch a few meteors, if possible.
 This shower is seeded by the famous Halley’s Comet, whose debris is quite fast-moving, resulting in bright, energetic meteors.
 The best of these will be visible, even from relatively light polluted environments, though naturally, the darker your observing site, the better, as far as all meteor observations are concerned.